jerturowetz/notes/cheat-sheets/typography.md

-# Cheat sheet : Typography
+# Cheat sheet: Typography

 From Matej Latin's typography lessons

 ## Type size & colour

-- A common rule for setting the body text is to set it to a size that would match the size of the text in a book at an arm's length distance
+A common rule for setting the body text is to set it to a size that would match the size of the text in a book at an arm's length distance

-- 16px for mobile and from 18px to 22px for desktop is a good general rule (this may be different depending on the typeface).
+16px for mobile and from 18px to 22px for desktop is a good general rule (this may be different depending on the typeface).

-- _Type colour_ means how heavy black type on a light background looks like (independant of weight)
+_Type colour_ means how heavy black type on a light background looks like (independant of weight)

 ## Line width (measure)

-- The ideal width of a line of text is from 45 to 75 characters — including spaces.
+The ideal width of a line of text is from 45 to 75 characters — including spaces.

 ## Line-height (leading)

-- Too many designers or web developers think of line-height as an isolated text feature, so they tend to set it based on what _seems_ right.
+Too many designers or web developers think of line-height as an isolated text feature, so they tend to set it based on what _seems_ right.
 Consequently, line-height tends to get set without too much consideration.

-- For paragraphs, ideal line-height is usually between 1.3 and 1.6 (a body text set at 16px should have a line-height from 21px to 26px); but will depend on the things mentioned earlier: typeface design, type size, weight etc.
+For paragraphs, ideal line-height is usually between 1.3 and 1.6 (a body text set at 16px should have a line-height from 21px to 26px); but will depend on the things mentioned earlier: typeface design, type size, weight etc.

-- Headings are usually much shorter so they need to have less space between the lines so they don't look like they're drifting apart.
+Headings are usually much shorter so they need to have less space between the lines so they don't look like they're drifting apart.
 Recommended line-height for headings is from 1 to 1.2 so a heading set at 24px will need a line-height from 24px to 29px.
 This may seem a bit ridiculous at first but try it.
 Once you see the difference you can't unsee it. _Note that in languages that use capital letters more than others (German for example), it’s recommended to use a larger line-height._

 ## X-height and type color